 Naturally, following this career path will result in better job opportunities, wider job options, increased employability and more money.
 If I were to ask Legal, Finance, Medical, Marketing or Human Resources professionals and other such job types that boast long established professional associations they would point straight to the career path of an association.
 Unfortunately, we do not have a clear route and this article aims to give PAs a clear understanding of how to make progress in their career.

 Beginner or Foundation Level in PA / Secretarial Work

 Many of us have been in this situation, we find our first jobs in this type of junior position.
-We aim to make a move up in a few years, but for now we are keen to get a foothold in the job market.
+We aim to make a move up in a few years, but for now, we are keen to get a foothold in the job market.
 These types of roles include Office Junior roles, Administrative Assistant (junior level), receptionists and other such jobs.
-Each require some office and IT skills, but not clearly defining a set of skills.
+Each requires some office and IT skills but does not have a clearly defined set of skills.
 It can be enough to rely on your school qualifications, but sometimes it is not enough and an element of training in foundation Level office skills is needed.

 At this level, you are most likely to need to have Microsoft Office Proficiency in at least Microsoft Outlook, Word and Excel.
 You may also need a reasonable ability to type, but this can often improve on the job.
 However, knowledge of touch typing would be advantageous.
 You also may need some administrative skills, such as planning, organising, telephone skills, client care and other such foundation-level skills.
 To find out more about training to gain foundation-level office skills, please go to:

 The most difficult transition is often to get a good PA job and developing this skill set requires some experience in an administrative environment and relevant training.
 At this point, you need good Microsoft Office Skills in Outlook, PowerPoint